A small sampling of my work

 In September 2001, I suddenly lost my husband of 32 years to complications of heart disease.
 He had his first heart attack at the age of 39, an age which several of his uncles also had suffered heart attacks and died.
 But he seemed to beat the odds.
-He returned home the second week of December, after a twenty-three day stay in the cardiac care unit of our local hospital.
+He returned home the second week of December after a twenty-three day in the cardiac care unit of our local hospital.

 There were few tangible gifts that holiday season.
 The gift my daughters and I will always cherish when recalling that year is that we continued to know and love Ed for sixteen more years than we had expected.

 Over the years, Ed gave us many intangible gifts.
-At his funeral my sister read a eulogy that stated, "His face glowed with love for his wife and daughters."
+At my sister read a eulogy that stated, "His face glowed with love for his wife and daughters."
 That look in his hazel-green eyes is the gift I will remember most.

-Ed's greatest traits were his integrity, honor, modesty and simplicity.
+Ed's greatest traits were his integrity, honor, modesty simplicity.
 He was a bright man with a vast knowledge base.
 Maybe someday his grandchildren will read some of his books and get to know the grandfather they never knew.

 He was a very compassionate and caring man who had the ability to empathize.
 Both times that I went into labor with my daughters, Ed developed stomach pains.
 It was kind of humorous because I wasn't sure if he was going to drive me to the hospital or if I was going to have to drive him there.